Chart Color Schemes

 AreaSearch assessment indicates Allenstown faces employment challenges relative to the majority of Australian markets

 Conversely, construction shows lower representation at 7.3% compared to the regional average of 10.1%.
-There are 1.3 workers per resident, indicating Allenstown functions as an employment hub attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 0.8%, labour force by 0.9%, resulting in a slight rise in unemployment.
-In comparison, Rest of Qld recorded higher employment and labour force growth but a larger increase in unemployment.
-State-level data from 25-Nov shows Queensland's employment contracted slightly while the state unemployment rate was broadly in line with the national rate.
-Jobs and Skills Australia forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Allenstown's employment mix suggests local employment should increase by 6.7% over five years and 14.2% over ten years.
+There were 1.3 workers for every resident as of the Census, indicating Allenstown functions as an employment hub attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 0.8%, while labour force grew by 0.9%, with unemployment remaining essentially unchanged.
+By comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Allenstown.
+These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Allenstown's employment mix suggests local employment should increase by 6.7% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.

 Frequently Asked Questions - Employment